devkamiki/devkamiki/README.md

 - Assigned female at birth, I am identified as agender, asexual and aromantic, and open to all pronouns.
 - My faith and aim is to lead a minimalist digital life, as well as contributing to open-source, community-driven projects as much as possible.
 - I am unfortunately blunt in mathematics.
+- I love queers and neurodiverse people.
+- I love 19th century literature.
+- It's not vanilla Arch, but I use EndeavourOS, btw!